genesiscommunitysuccess/docs/docs/server-reference/evaluators/configure.md

 In both Dynamic and Cron Rules, MESSAGE_TYPE fields defines the Java/kotlin Class that is instantiated and set by the RESULT_EXPRESSION.
 The MESSAGE_TYPE is defined as
 SNAKE_CASE but the class is defined as regular Camel case. eg POSITION_CANCEL maps to PositionCancel.

 Fields which are set in the expression but are not on the Class are ignored.
-The Instantiated class is sent to the EventHandler implementation defined in the process identified by PROCESS_NAME
+The instantiated class is sent to the EventHandler implementation defined in the process identified by PROCESS_NAME

 To setup a MESSAGE_TYPE for the event Handlers, simple create an appropriate data class, eg `trading_app-server\trading_app-messages\src\main\java\global\genesis\trading_app\message\event\PositionCancel.kt`.